 - Networking socials

-For instance, entrepreneurs that operate small upstart restaurants staffed by at-risk youth, or a community worker who owns a soup kitchen, can take advantage of nonprofit loans to get the financing they need to order a 100-gallon mixing vat.
+For instance, if you operate a small upstart restaurant staffed by at-risk youth, or are a community worker who owns a soup kitchen, you could obtain a non profit loan to get the financing to buy a 100-gallon mixing vat for meal preparation.

-Nonprofit lenders are designed to benefit business owners who only need a small sum of money to reach their short or medium-term needs.
-In other words, nonprofit business loans should be applied for by business owners who need $50 thousand or less to get out of a cash crunch or to cover short-term expenses when cash flows are delayed.
+Keep in mind that non profit lenders benefit business owners who need only a small sum of money to reach their short- or medium-term needs, such as getting out of a cash crunch or to cover short-term expenses.

-Unlike some banks and for-profit financial institutions, nonprofit lenders thrive on building lasting relationships with business owners.
-Since their customers often have little or no credit history, it is important that business owners and nonprofit lenders establish trust and rapport through interpersonal connections.
+Unlike some banks and for-profit financial institutions, non profit micro lenders thrive on building lasting relationships with business owners.
+Because their customers often have little or no credit history, business owners and non profit lenders must establish trust and rapport through interpersonal connections.

 Online crowdfunding, led by platforms such as Indiegogo and GoFundMe, have launched a revolution around peer-to-peer giving.
 However, peer-to-peer lending (P2P lending) has also taken off in recent years as banks and traditional lenders have tightened their belts.
-In the United Kingdom in 2015 alone, 2.8 billion pounds were lent through P2P lending institutions.
+In the United Kingdom in 2015 alone, ￡2.8 billion was loaned through P2P lending institutions.

 Those interested in applying for a CDFI microloan should apply directly to their local CDFI lender and not to the Treasury.
 These institutions can provide credit to in-need businesses as well as financial counseling and other low-cost services.

-Accion is a global nonprofit headquartered in Cambridge, Massachusetts.
-Founded in 1961, Accion provides individuals and small business with the financial resources they need to empower themselves or their cause.
-A community development initiative and CDFI, Accion is a leader in the microfinance and impact investing industries dedicated to maximizing financial returns and social impact.
+Accion is a global non profit headquartered in Cambridge, Massachusetts.
+Founded in 1961, Accion provides individuals and small businesses with the financial resources they need to empower themselves or their cause.
+A community development initiative and CDFI, Accion is a leader in the microfinance loan industry and is dedicated to maximizing financial returns and social impact.

 Association for Enterprise Opportunity (AEO)

-Once considered a lender of last resort, nonprofit lending institutions are quickly becoming an attractive alternative to commercial banks and credit unions.
-If you run a community-focused or mission-based small business, applying for nonprofit loans might offer you the best rates on a business loan as well as attractive term lengths and flexible conditions.
+Once considered a lender of last resort, non profit lending institutions are quickly becoming an attractive alternative to commercial banks and credit unions.
+If you run a community-focused or mission-based small business, non profit loans might offer you the best rates on a business loan as well as attractive term lengths and flexible conditions.

-Business owners that don’t need loans valuing in the six-figures should consider nonprofit lending as a viable alternative to standard bank loans.
+Business owners who don’t need six-figure loans should consider non profit lending as a viable alternative to standard bank loans.
 By taking advantage of their competitive rates and progressive social underwriting process, you can take your social enterprise to new heights, even with less-than-perfect credit.